AJ8GH/aok/y-24/src/main/resources/d16/README.md

     #################

 Analyze your map further. *How many tiles are part of at least one of the best paths through the maze?*

+Your puzzle answer was `568`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐